-- Germanic from the Anglo Saxons, over half our words fall into this category; - Romance Latin, French and, in the 16th century, Spanish and Portuguese; - Greek the language of areas of knowledge, (e.g. physics, philosophy).
+- Germanic From the Anglo Saxons.
+Over half our words fall into this category; - Romance French and, in the 16th century, Spanish and Portuguese; - Classical Greek and Latin, from which we often derive the language of areas of knowledge, (e.g. physics, philosophy).